jorgeemejia/CS-449-Project-1/README.md

 ## Getting Started

 ### Prerequisites
+Ensure that you have completed the setup steps from Exercise 1.

-Before you begin, make sure you have completed the setup steps provided by Prof. Avery [here](https://sites.google.com/view/cpsc-449).
+Also, make sure you have completed the additional setup steps provided by Prof. Avery [here](https://sites.google.com/view/cpsc-449).
 You can stop following his setup instructions after the FastAPI installation step.

-Also, ensure that you have completed the setup steps from Exercise 1.

 ### Installation